njeans/gramine/Documentation/devel/encfiles.rst

     file data.
 Therefore, the usual NIST limits on the total number of invocations of the encryption operation with the same key would be reached much slower.

+- TCB migration: Gramine supports migration between different CPU SVN versions by enabling it using the ``allow_tcb_migration`` mount parameter in the Gramine manifest.
+This feature allows encrypted files to be accessed even when the CPU SVN has changed after applying microcode updates.
+The current CPU SVN is stored in the mount directory in a file named ``gramine.tcb_info``.
+On startup if the CPU SVN has changed, Gramine will unseal the files using the old CPU SVN and reseal them with the current CPU SVN.